kvietmeier/AzureLabs/scripts/README.md

 ```

 The "users" folder is a script I grabbed off GitHub to add users to AD.<br>
-The "examples" folder has code snippets and scripts I have downloaded - they are not mine.
+The "examples" folder has code snippets and scripts I have downloaded - most are not mine.

 ### Usage
 My scripts are "." sourcing 2 files, one is outside the repo and has variables with sensitive information
 like GUIDs, SubscriptionIDs/Names, and certificates.
 The other is in this repo and is a library of common
-functions
+functions.

 They are accesed like this:
 ```